-To help fund the construction of the Advanced Cables UK Factory, the Teesside Factory, GIG further intends for Advanced Cables to mount the issuance and/or secondary sale of 2028 GreenBonds to Eligible Investors (as defined in "Business Combination - Offer to Eligible Investors") with an aggregate value of up to £75 million ("2028 GreenBond Offer") to potentially include up to £33.64 million of 2028 GreenBonds held by DCAC Ordinary Shareholders at the time of Business Combination, derived from GIG Target.
+To help fund the construction of the Advanced Cables UK Factory, the Teesside Factory, GIG further intends for Advanced Cables to mount the issuance and/or secondary sale of 2028 GreenBonds to Eligible Investors (as defined in "Business Combination - Offer to Eligible Investors") with expected proceeds of up to £85 million ("2028 GreenBond Offer") to potentially include up to £29.47 million of 2028 GreenBonds held by DCAC Ordinary Shareholders at the time of Business Combination, derived from GIG Target.
 See also: "Business Combination - Index-Linked Sustainable GreenBonds".